 As a peer mentor, you must attend training prior to the start of the academic year (around mid-August) and commit approximately 10 to 12 hours per month to meet with your mentees.
 The overall time commitment may include the following tasks:

-• Submit reports on mentor meetings on Chronus (mentoring management system)
+- Submit reports on mentor meetings through a Qualtrics survey or on Chronus (mentoring management system)

 Compensation

-If selected, you will receive a stipend of $500 at the end of the Fall and Spring semesters (total of $1,000) for your participation in the FGEn mentor program.
+If selected, you will receive a stipend of $1,000 at the end of the Fall and Spring semesters (total of $2,000) for your participation in the FGEn Mentor Program.